Final Fantasy VIII: Reception

 The PC port received mixed reception.
 Maximum PC praised the full motion video sequences as "phenomenal", adding that while the gameplay took getting used to, they enjoyed the teamwork emphasized by it, and that the game's visual presentation added to its appeal.
 GameSpy stated that while the game was not a "huge leap forward" from the previous title, its gameplay and visual appeal worked for its benefit, though that on a computer the pre-rendered backgrounds appeared blurry and the controls at time difficult with a keyboard.
 GameSpot criticized the game for not taking advantage of the capabilities afforded to computers at the time, describing the PlayStation version as both looking and sounding superior, and recommending that the title was "not worth buying period" for the PC.
 UGO.com also described the port as inferior to its original counterpart, adding that its presentation was in turn detrimental to the reception the game received as a whole.
 Computer Gaming World praised some of the changes made to the game in light of previous titles and the inclusion of the Triple Triad sub-game, though heavily criticized the port as "lazy" and "disappointing", stating that it only served to emphasize the original game's flaws.
 Despite their complaints, they named it the twentieth-best game of 2000.

+At the 3rd Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Final Fantasy VIII with "Outstanding Achievement in Animation", "Outstanding Achievement in Art Direction", and "Console Adventure/Role-Playing Game of the Year".